CyberTrainingExercise/Starcom/sat1_reverse_engineering/readme.md

 Additional challenge can come from making the `passwords.txt` file secret or utilizing a side-mission to discover the password.

-## Note
+# IMPORTANT NOTE

-Below is the documentation for building and testing the code.
+> Below is the documentation for building and testing the code.
 Please refer to the Starcom main readme for details on how this is being run within context of the whole scenario.

-## Build System
+### Build System

 Run the server with `python3 tigers.py` and `python3 tigerc.py`

 Feel free to include your first command to `tigerc` in the command line like so:
 `python3 tigerc.py connect localhost user pass`

-The server is in the root directory and the client is in a directory below.
-Due to some annoying quirks with python I was not able to get them to run in the same level of directory without duplicating the `tigershared.py` code.
-I figured it would be cleaner to have the shared code just in the project once so I left it this way.
+The server is in the root directory and the client/shared library are in a directory below.

 ### Project Structure

 There are 3 main files, `tigers.py`, `tigerc.py`, and `tigershared.py`.